 The Hospitality of Mongolian Nomads

 As we venture deeper into Mongolia, towards the remote Lake Khuvsgul - our destination on the Russian border - the harshness of the wilderness of this Country becomes evident.
-In this 15 days and about 800 kilometers, the journey has been challenging.
+In these 15 days and about 800 kilometers, the journey has been challenging.
 The rugged roads, sparse population, and Siberian winds make the journey demanding.
-However, among this untamed landscape and challenging conditions, we've encountered people of remarkable strenght.
+However, among this untamed landscape and challenging conditions, we've encountered people of remarkable strength.
 These individuals, living boldly and yet gently, in harmony with nature, have welcomed us with kindness and generosity.

 A Harsh but Beautiful Landscape: The Road to the Russian Border